devihall/challenge2-portfolio/README.md

 # challenge2-portfolio
-This is my portfolio of previous work.
+This is my portfolio. https://devihall.github.io/d-hall-portfolio/

 My portfolio contains my name, a avatar, and links to sections about me, my work, and how to contact me You can see a sample of my  applications.